 Getting into the car is the next part.
 He has to wave goodbye to his friends through the windows first.
 Then we can get in at a snails pace.
 I’ve stood there many a times in the pouring rain like FFS Will You Just Get In The Car – I WANT TO GO HOME!!!

 By the time we’re in and ready to go someone has parked behind us to pick up their child.
 So now I’m stuck in the car park.
 There’s not enough room to move so I have to wait for them to come back and move.
 By now little man has decided he wants to home right now and is moaning why aren’t we going yet mummy – I want to see Daddy!
 Trust me kid if I could go I would.
 Even with front and rear parking sensors we aren’t getting out of this space any time soon.

 Why is it the drive home is always awful?
 Everyone seems to cut me up or not let me out.
 I think at this time of the evening people forget they have indicators!
 After battling the traffic and road closures home (there always seems to be a road closed!) you arrive back home and park on the drive.
 I go to get little one out of the car – he’s fast asleep.

 Great, now I’ve got to wake him up and try and keep him awake until 7.00pm.
 Do you know how hard it is to put up with a grumpy toddler who’s just been woken up after a full day of work and a drive home from hell?
 Yep I’m sure you’ve been there and feel my pain.

-The Daily Struggles Of A Working Mum – Going To Bed
+Daily Struggles Of The Working Mother – 4.
+Going To Bed

 Bedtime!
 The best time of the day well sometimes it is.
 Because you’ve already woken up your little once getting out of the car, they have no found a new lease of life.